JoelClingempeel/ExecutiveControl/README.md

 # Cortex (work in progress)

+Special thanks to Gideon and Abdel for numerous helpful discussions!
+Also stumbling upon Gideon's [blog post](https://cs.stanford.edu/people/jcjohns/clevr/) on biologically inspired executive control helped to provide me with useful perspectives and got me to reach out.

+## Introduction

 This project aims to train a neural network inspired by the interaction between the cortex and the basal ganglia.
 Roughly speaking this involves the following three components:

 * `posterior cortex` - This is represented by a single autoencoder which serves as a preprocessing unit for input data.